dxgldotorg/dxgl/ReadMe.txt

 == Introduction ==

-DXGL is a project to create a DirectDraw/Direct3D version 1 to 7 implementation that runs on OpenGL 2.x.
+DXGL is a project to create a DirectDraw/Direct3D version 1 to 7 implementation that runs on OpenGL.
 It is intended to alleviate some of the graphics glitches inherent with using legacy DirectX interfaces on modern video cards.
 The API will be 100% binary compatible with the system ddraw.dll file.

 DXGL is currently in an alpha stage, but several applications and games already work.